 John is a classically trained violinist with extensive experience in many genres including contemporary rock, folk, and Celtic.
 He graduated from Western Michigan University in Spring 2017 with a BA in music performance.
 John began playing violin at seven years old and was introduced to contemporary genres and improvisation through playing with his church's worship team.
 Much of his folk and rock experience has been gained through playing with various churches, but his introduction to the Celtic genre started when he joined as the primary fiddler of The Founding in 2015.
 His technical ability within this new music is due to his classical training, which culminated in performing with professional orchestras such as the Jackson Symphony Orchestra and the Southwestern Michigan Symphony Orchestra.
 He is now investing his time and abilities solely in The Founding, which has grown to challenge both his technical ability and his contemporary improvisational skills in exciting ways.

-Lukas Stanley is a recent graduate of Western Michigan University, where he earned bachelor's degrees in music composition and music education.
+Lukas Stanley is a graduate of Western Michigan University, where he earned degrees in music composition and music education.
 In addition to serving as the manager of The Founding and playing keyboard, cajón, and viola with the band, he also teaches music privately and composes soundtracks for video game and film projects.
-Lukas lives in Holland, Michigan, with his wife, Elizabeth, and their dog, Kira, where they enjoy spending time on the beach at Lake Michigan.
+Lukas lives in Holland, Michigan, with his wife, Elizabeth, and their Cavalier Spaniel, Kira, where they enjoy spending time on the beach at Lake Michigan.

-Patrick is currently a senior majoring in cello performance at Western Michigan University, and a member of the Battle Creek Symphony.
-He has been involved in many genres of music including classical, folk, and rock.
+Patrick Hartson is a current Master’s student studying cello performance at DePaul University, and holds a BM in cello performance from Western Michigan University.
+He is a Teaching Artist for the Community Music Division at DePaul, and formerly held a section cello position with the Battle Creek Symphony Orchestra.
+Patrick’s love for music has taken shape through many genres of music including classical, folk, and rock.
 Starting his musical journey at the School for Strings of St. Clair County at the age of seven, he was exposed to many different types of musical training and performing opportunities, and has participated in workshops and performances with artists such as Barrage and Jeremy Kittel.
 Patrick began playing the guitar in the sixth grade and is self-taught, performing in many bands before joining The Founding in 2015.
 The Founding provides Patrick with the opportunity to combine his love for the cello and guitar into one dynamic and rewarding project.